Here is a sofa to my right

 for those were the days

-when I thought all one had to do
+when I thought all one had

 to be a poet was drink